zemiguel20/AirRaceGame/Documentation/Index.md

 A path is a group of goals/checkpoints with an order.
 The player has to pass through the goals in the order they are defined.

-The way the points are tracked is by the time the player takes to reach from one goal to another.
-Each segment has a limit duration.
-A chronometer tracks the time passed until the next goal is reached.
-The less the time taken the more points.
-If limit duration is reached, no points are gained for that segment.
+A chronometer tracks the time passed from start of the race until the last goal is reached.

+The path and chronometer management is done by *RaceController*.

 ### Goals <a name="Goals"></a> <a href="#Index" style="font-size:13px">(index)</a>